cleanbaja/9x/README.md

 # Ninex
-**NOTE: I have given up on ninex for various reasons, such as the degrading code quality, bugs on real hardware, and the fact that multiple kernel components weren't planned out properly, resulting in a poor implmentation.
-With that said, I plan on giving ninex a do-over once I find the energy, time and knowledge to properly write a operating system kernel.
-Till then, Ninex will remain in a dormant state...**

-9x, as the description says, is my attempt at writing a Unix clone in C, with the primary goal of running dash (the shell).
+9x is a lightweight (and hooby) unix clone with the primary goal of running dash (the shell).
-It has somewhat met that goal, currently being capable of somewhat running dash, although the `fork` syscall is heavily broken at the moment
+It has somewhat met that goal, currently being capable of somewhat running dash, although the `fork` syscall is heavily broken at the moment.
-As for building the kernel, you got 2 choices...
-  - [CrecentOS](https://github.com/cleanbaja/CrecentOS), a reference operating system that uses 9x
-  - Manually building the kernel using autoconf/automake (which I recommend)
+The kernel supports many advanced x86_64 features, such as 5-level paging, AVX-512, TCE (Translation Cache Extensions) and SMEP/SMAP, while supporting a SunOS style VM, which implements a HAT layer, and virual memory segments/address spaces.

 ## Building